Gerald the Fearless: Reconquista in Alentejo and Extremadura

-In the second Jumada al-awwal [15 April–13 May] of the anno Hegirae 560 [1165] the city of Trujillo was surprised, and in Dhu al-Qi'dah the notable village of Évora.
-Also was the population of Cáceres in Safar 561 [1166], and the castle of Montánchez in Jumada al-thani and the strongholds of Serpa and Juromenha.
+In the second Jumada I [15 April–13 May] of the anno Hegirae 560 [1165] the city of Trujillo was surprised, and in Dhu'l-Qa'da the notable village of Évora.
+Also was the population of Cáceres in Safar 561 [1166], and the castle of Montánchez in Jumada II and the strongholds of Serpa and Juromenha.

 The city of Évora honours Gerald with a place on its coat-of-arms.
 The central plaza, the Praça do Giraldo, is also named after him.

 The years 560 and 561 correspond roughly to the annos Domini 1165 and 1166, but here Ibn Ṣāḥib is almost certainly off in his dating by a year.
 The events rather took place in 1164 and 1165.
 A later Portuguese chronicle, the Crónica dos Godos ("Chronicle of the Goths"), dates the conquest of Évora to the year 1204 of the Spanish era, that is, 1166.
 Trujillo was taken on 14 May 1164, or in June; Évora in September 1164; and Cáceres in December 1164 or, on a later dating, in September 1166.
 These were the major conquests.
 The lesser conquests of Montánchez, Serpa, and Juromenha took place in 1165, based on Ibn Ṣāḥib's scheme, but Montánchez and Serpa may have gone in March 1167, as one historian has it.
 All the primary sources agree that Santa Cruz de la Sierra was the last of Gerald's successes, which may place it as late as 1169, though perhaps earlier (1167/8), along with Ureña.
 The conquest of these last two places left Gerald in a position to harass Beja.
 The date of the capture of Monfragüe, which was certainly one of his conquests, cannot be established.